ahmedNwayyir/732A91_Bayesian_Learning/README.md

 ## Intended learning outcomes

-After completion of the course the student should at an advanced level be able to:

 - account for the main differences between Bayesian and frequentist inference,
 - analyze basic statistical models using a Bayesian approach and correctly interpret the results,
 - use Bayesian models for prediction and decision making,